-As I was working on my new book, tentatively named Rethinking Education, I realized that there are stages we go through as parents homeschooling a child (or children) with dyslexia.
-As I share my story of going from confused, to overwhelmed, to desperate, to peace, I brain dumped these stages.
+As I was working on my new book, No More School: Meeting the Educational Needs of Kids With Dyslexia and Language-Based Learning Difficulties, I realized that there are stages we go through as parents homeschooling a child (or children) with dyslexia.
+As I share my story of going from confused, to overwhelmed, to desperate, to peace, I brain-dumped these stages.

-The following is an excerpt from my new book currently under construction.
+The following is an excerpt from my new book, No More School:

 Why can’t you pay attention?
 What is wrong with you?!
 I blasted at my 6-year-old son.
 I could see the frustration in his eyes but I was SO DONE!
 How many times did I need to teach the same thing?!
 Why could he tell me every dinosaur’s name and characteristics but not remember how to read the word ‘the’?
 And that after being taught 100 trillion times, or so it felt at the time.

 If this story sounds familiar to you, you are in the right place.
 Teaching smart but struggling students can be confusing and therefore, overwhelming.
 At least that is until you make a few changes to the way you look at educating them.

 This book was born out of a lifetime of teaching my 7 outside the box learners.
 I started out just like the story above recalls.
 Trying the same thing over and over again.
 Not realizing that there were other ways to teach.
 Discounting their strengths as cute but not important or real learning.
 (Not many paleontologist jobs out there despite my son being a mini dinosaur expert.)
 Not appreciating how hard my kids were actually trying.
 Yes, I went on to berate my other kids until I learned a few very important things.
 Things that I am thrilled to be sharing with you in this book.